Creating a Template

 When a user runs dev-template inside a devcontainer:

-- The script downloads the latest
+- The script fetches

-- Placeholders (
+install_type) - Placeholders (

 {{GITHUB_USERNAME}},{{REPO_NAME}}) are replaced in manifests and workflows - Tools declared in

-TEMPLATE_TOOLSare auto-installed in the devcontainer
+toolsare auto-installed in the devcontainer

 1. Create the Template Folder